rozwalak/Mushuviridae_profiling/README.md

 # Taxonomic profiling of low-abundant phages

-This repository documents a pipeline used for taxonomic profiling of human gut metagenomes in the publication "Cosmopolitan gut bacteriophages expand the phenotype of health-related bacteria".
+This repository documents a pipeline used for phage-inclusive taxonomic profiling of human gut metagenomes in the publication "Cosmopolitan gut bacteriophages expand the phenotype of health-related bacteria".

 # Software
 XXX